Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 !!! note
     A detail map can be used by more than one node (by setting the same index in their `layer_index` property), so you can have one for grass, another for flowers, and paint on the shared map to see both nodes update at the same time.

+By default the positions and rotations of each detail is not deterministic, this can be changed by setting fixed_seed_enabled to true on the `HterrainDetailLayer`.

 ### Shading options